Protection of Minors Policy

 6. Does CANRA or the University Policy on Reporting Child Abuse and Neglect require contractors or volunteers (other than University administrators) to sign certification forms?

-The certification mandate applies only to employees.
+The certification mandate applies only to employees or “regular volunteers.”
 However, the University may utilize the certification form as a means of notifying volunteers of statutory obligations and University expectations for reporting.
 This approach is particularly encouraged for volunteers who otherwise regularly interact with children through University programs.
-Volunteers do not have the same civil and legal penalties if there is a failure to report under CANRA, however; the University expects both to act as a Mandated Reporter.
+Volunteers and contractors do not have the same civil and legal penalties if there is a failure to report under CANRA, however; the University expects both to act as a Mandated Reporter.

 Appendix A